HOME

 OUR TEAM

-At the UDesign Justice Initiative, our team is made up of students, designers, researchers and community advocates who believe in design justice.
-Through our diverse disciplines and lived experiences, we position ourselves not as experts, but as facilitators, co-learners, and accomplices in the work of reimagining design processes.
-We believe that those most affected by design decisions should be the ones leading them.
-We value transparency, relational accountability, and collective care.
+At the UDesign Justice Initiative, we are a collective of planners, designers, practitioners, researchers, academics, community advocates, and students committed to design justice.
+Drawing on diverse disciplines and lived experiences, we do not position ourselves as experts, but as facilitators, co-learners, and accomplices in reimagining how design is practiced.
+We believe that those most affected by design decisions should lead them, and we ground our work in transparency, relational accountability, and collective care.

 Founder